rheinbaylab/cDNA-detector/README.md

 conda install -c bioconda blast==2.9.0 pip install gffpandas
 ```
-If genome assembly is belonged to hg19/hg38/mm10, the subcommand `prepare` can be skipped, module `gffpandas` is not required.
+Gene model files for the hg19 and hg38 human and mm10 mouse genome assemblies are provided with cDNA-detector.
+The subcommand `prepare` is only necessary when generating gene models for other species, assemblies or custom amplicons.

 ## Installation
 ```